Ann Arbor Senior Center

 Trivia Over Zoom!

-Join us twice a month for some educational trivia!
-Invite your friends, grandchildren and neighbors to login and play with you, or be placed on a team with others.
-We will keep a tally of winners and at the end, will have prizes that you can pick up.
+Join us twice a month for an educational trivia game!
+Invite your friends, grandchildren and neighbors to log in and play with you or be placed on a team with others.
+We will keep a tally of winners and at the end, will have prizes that you can pick-up.
 Join Zoom Meeting URL by clicking here.
 Zoom Meeting ID: 979 1239 9740 Passcode: 194912.
 Questions?
-Contact 734.794.6250.
+Call 734.794.6250.
 Free for members; $2 nonmembers.
+Click here to register for the 2026 Trivia roster to receive communication about news or cancellations.

 Scrabble